 Since filing a gender-discrimination lawsuit against the U.S. Soccer Federation on March 8, 2019, the USWNT has gone on to win a second consecutive World Cup -- celebrated by chants of "Equal Pay!" from fans in Lyon -- and garner support from celebrities, politicians and athletes.

 But U.S. Soccer won a significant ruling on Friday, May 1.
 More than a month ahead of a rescheduled trial date, a federal judge in California ruled against the players on a number of claims, including their contention of discrimination under the Equal Pay Act.
-The players filed an appeal on May 8.
+The players plan to appeal and filed a motion on May 8 seeking permission to begin that appeals process on the Equal Pay Act claims before the resolution of other remaining claims not covered by the summary ruling.

 What about the bigger picture?
 Could the team's efforts be a blueprint for other women's sports leagues?
 We break down everything you need to know about the lawsuit.